jw8u/expected-shortfall/README.md

 The output for the above functions for *M = 2500* can be re-organized into the tables in the following section.
 Please note that all numerical results will be identical upon each running of the script - this is because seed is set to 001 before each replication.

-For full explanations, please see *Report.pdf*
+For full explanations of methodology and results, please see *Report.pdf*

 ## Numerical Results